-- 1) Minor children where both parents share 50% custody - Recipients of HUD assistance in another unit who are moving to establish a new household when other family/household members will remain in the original unit If the applicant or any member of the applicant household fails to fully and accurately disclose rental
+- 1) Minor children where both parents share 50% custody - 2) Recipients of HUD assistance in another unit who are moving to establish a new household when other family/household members will remain in the original unit

 If the applicant or any member of the applicant household fails to fully and accurately disclose rental history, the application may be denied based on the applicant's "misrepresentation" of information.

 This information will be reviewed on an annual basis, at each annual certification.
 If any household member receives or attempts to receive assistance in another HUD assisted unit while receiving assistance on this property, the household member will be required to reimburse HUD for assistance paid in error.
 This is considered a material lease violation and may result in penalties up to and including eviction and pursuit of fraud charges.